ahmadshaugi81/f5-cis-and-nginx-kic-demo/nginx-one-integration/README.md

 ## Verification
 Once the pods are running, verify the connection:

-1. Check Pod Logs: ```kubectl logs <pod-name> -n nginx-ingress``` Look for "NGINX Agent started" and "Successfully registered with NGINX One".
+1. Check Pod Logs: ```kubectl logs <pod-name> -n nginx-ingress```.
+Look for "NGINX Agent started" and "Successfully registered with NGINX One".

 2. Check NGINX One Console: Log in to the NGINX One Console, navigate to Manage > Instances.
 Your Kubernetes Ingress Controller should appear as a "Control Plane" with its associated pods listed as instances.